metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

  - **Select**: Enter the name of the app you created in section 2 and select the app.
 7. Select **Save**.

-{{% notice tip %}}
-You can verify the permissions by selecting Role Assignments and searching for the CloudWisdom application.
-{{% /notice %}}

 8. Return to CloudWisdom and select the element types you would like included for collection. **Azure VM and Azure Application Gateway are enabled by default**.
 Optionally, include or exclude elements within a particular element type using tag key/value pairs that exist on your Azure objects.

 9. Click the **Save** button.